Related Links

 Analyzing the Data

 1. Are the sizes of the zones of inhibition consistent across your replicates?
 Calculate the average and standard deviation for each piece of jewelry you tested.
-For more information about calculating and interpreting standard deviations consult the Science Buddies guide to Variance and Standard Deviation.
+For more information about calculating and interpreting standard deviations consult the Science Buddies guide to Variance & Standard Deviation.

 2. How do the average zones of inhibition compare for each type of jewelry?
 Did one type have a larger zone of inhibition than another?
 Do any of them show an oligodynamic effect?